-Byron Bay is Australia’s most easterly point and famed for its pristine beaches, unspoilt hinterland and laid back lifestyle.
+Byron Bay is Australia’s most easterly point and is famed for its pristine beaches, unspoilt hinterland and laid-back lifestyle.
 It’s the first to see the sunrise, and with each dawn comes the promise of another day in paradise.
 With cloudless skies, white, sandy beaches, scenic hikes and the perfect waves, Byron Bay is a haven for the active traveller.
-Whether it’s horse riding along the beach or kayaking with dolphins that gets your heart pumping, these are the top things to do in Byron Bay; Australia’s favourite hippie hangout.
+Whether it’s horse riding along the beach or kayaking with dolphins that gets your heart pumping, these are the 8 top things to do in Byron Bay; Australia’s favourite hippie hangout.
 Plus, you might just see a Hemsworth during your healthy holiday.

 How to Get to Byron Bay